 Recommended: Algebra 2/Trigonometry

 - Highlights key aspects of finance, including stocks, bonds, real estate, financial planning, and computer applications

 Current articulation agreements exist with Alfred University, SUNY Oswego, Hilbert College, Rochester Institute of Technology, Canisius College, Niagara University, and SUNY Brockport.
 Agreements are in progress with SUNY Fredonia, St. John Fisher College, SUNY Oneonta, and other colleges.
 Transfer to other colleges and universities that are not under articulation is very common.
-Approximately 60 percent of the business majors transfer to an upper-division program, either at Alfred State or elsewhere.
+Approximately 60 percent of the business associates degree students transfer to an upper-division program, either at Alfred State or elsewhere.

 63 semester hours with a 2.0 cumulative index.